danielbirman28/daniel-birman.github.io/README.md

 - Analyzed and manipulated multiple datasets with over 10,000 rows of NBA player stats using Python, pandas, and NumPy
 - Employed data cleaning techniques, mathematical adjustments, and data frame concatenation to categorize NBA players' career outcomes season by season

-#### Image Processing App (Python) - March 2023
-- Coded the ability to negate, grayscale, rotate 180°, replace the background image, replace specific color, and add a sticker overlay to an inputted RGB Image
-- Implemented a K-nearest Neighbors (KNN) machine learning classifier to predict a label for a given RGB image

 ### Leadership Experience
-#### Vice President External Subcommittee - September 2023 - Present
+#### Vice President External Subcommittee - September 2023 to Present
 - Collaborated on gaining sponsorships while facilitating industry connections and sponsors
 - Furthered the creation of strong connections with other organizations on campus for collaborating on events